 This post may contain affiliate links.
 Please read our disclosure policy.

-This is the best Fudgy Brownie Recipe!
-They taste like a better version of your favorite box mix!
-They have that cakey yet fudgy texture that we all grew up on!
+Believe me when I say this is the best fudgy brownie recipe!
+They taste like a better version of your favorite box mix, with that cakey yet fudgy texture that we all grew up on!

 brownies flaky top sliced in pan.